VuGiaBao1337/VuGiaBao1337/README.md

 ## **💻 Experience**
 <a href="https://github.com/VuGiaBao1337"><img align="right" width="100" src="./images/mahiro_cry.png"></a>
-I'm currently studying at [Tho Xuan High School](https://thptthoxuan-danphuong.edu.vn/).
+I'm currently studying at [???
+High School].
 I don't have anything special, but I hope to be able to change that in the future.

 ## **📊 Github Stats**